ISISComputingGroup/ibex_developers_manual/IOC-And-Device-Trouble-Shooting.md

 ## What is Passing between the IOC and the *Stream* Device

 It is possible to put stream into a debug mode where everything sent and received is written to the console.
-To do this simply add to you st.cmd file (defined on your aysn port) :
+To do this simply add to you st.cmd file (defined on your asyn port) :

 ```
 asynSetTraceMask("L0",-1,0x9)